-Our telephone support ambassadors are trained volunteers who all have a personal connection with PF and provide a listening ear by phone for patients, carers and family members over 18.
+Our telephone befrienders are trained volunteers who are able to provide a listening ear and signposting information for patients, carers and family members over 18.
 They check that people are getting the support they need and signpost to other services.
-Three of our volunteers talked to us about what the service means to them.
+Two of our volunteers talked to us about what the service means to them.

 Tricia Kay was diagnosed with Hypersensitivity Pneumonitis eight and a half years ago, but there was very little literature to read about the condition.
 She explained how she was fortunate enough to be assigned a lovely lady called Susan who phoned her every Tuesday.